Knowledge, Skill and Experience Requirements:

 Working Environment: Provides family-style services in a campus setting, as well as services in the community to resource and/or biological families.
 Staff is subject to outside environmental conditions occasionally, inside conditions frequently, with protection from weather conditions but not necessarily from temperature changes.
 Working in the variety of community settings, including some that are unpredictable.
 Foster children of all ages, but primarily youth 7th-12th grade, with medical, behavioral, mental health issues, and the potential for verbal and physical threats.
 Transports or facilitate transportation for clients to appointments and activities, as required.
 The work includes constant interruptions in an environment of moderate to high noise level.

-Staff must maintain proficiency in Nonviolence Crisis Intervention, as well as First Aid/CPR, requiring regular and sustained bending, lifting, pulling, stooping, hand and arm pressure, sitting and/or laying prone on the floor for extended periods.
+Physical Requirements: Staff must maintain proficiency in Nonviolence Crisis Intervention, as well as First Aid/CPR, requiring regular and sustained bending, lifting, pulling, stooping, hand and arm pressure, sitting and/or laying prone on the floor for extended periods.
 To facilitate youth activities and transports, staff must be able to safely drive vehicles transporting one or more youth to events, family visits, etc., in heavy, prolonged traffic (more than one hour each way).

 - Frequent carrying, up to 20 pounds.